Transcript from November 15, 2012 podcast show on A Fine Time for Healing, Self-Love and Boundaries Build Healthy Relationships

 I grew up in a family with poorly defined and ever-changing boundaries.
 There was total emotional enmeshment.

-My individuality and that of my two sisters was only as established as our mother would allow.
+My individuality and that of my siblings was only as established as our mother would allow.
 Our feelings only mattered if they aligned with her feelings and needs.
 Otherwise they were discounted.
 Our father was also wrapped up in trying to please her so we were left to emotionally fend for ourselves.

 As a result of my upbringing I had little self-esteem.
 I was an approval seeker with little sense of self—for many years I relied on everyone else to tell me who I was.
 I spent most of my adult life riddled with resentment, pain, and guilt but didn’t know why.
 I felt responsible for everyone else’s life while putting my own on the back burner.
 It made me feel crazy most of the time.
 Still, I thought all families were like mine and I knew of no other way to be.